capitalone/DataProfiler/.github/ISSUE_TEMPLATE/documentation_issue.md

 about: Is there an issue with the documentation?
 title: ''
 labels: Documentation
-assignees: AnhTruong, gme5078, JGSweets, lettergram
+assignees: JGSweets, ksneab7, micdavis, taylorfturner

 ---